PabloMazurkiewicz/Laravel-MT-Integration/readme.md

 ## Contributing

 Thank you for considering contributing to the Laravel MT5! you can fork this repository and make pull request.

-## Security Vulnerabilities

-If you discover a security vulnerability within Laravel MT5, please send an e-mail to Tarikh Agustia via [agustia.tarikh150@gmail.com](mailto:agustia.tarikh150@gmail.com).
-All security vulnerabilities will be promptly addressed.

-## License

-The Laravel framework is open-source software licensed under the [MIT license](https://opensource.org/licenses/MIT).